ruchit2005/Pran-Protocol/README.md

 ## 📞 Support

 For setup help or issues:
-1. Check `FIREBASE_SETUP.md` for Firebase configuration
+1. Check `.env.example` for required environment variables
-2. Check `SECURITY.md` for security guidelines
+2. Ensure Firebase service account JSON is properly configured
+3. Verify MongoDB Atlas connection string
+4. Check Pinecone API key and index configuration
-3. See API docs at `/docs` when backend is running
+5. See API docs at `/docs` when backend is running
+6. Check logs in `logs/` directory
-4. Open an issue on GitHub
+7. Open an issue on GitHub

+### Common Issues

+**MongoDB Connection Failed:**
+- Verify `MONGODB_URI` in `.env`
+- Ensure IP whitelist in MongoDB Atlas includes your IP
+- Check network connectivity

+**Pinecone Index Not Found:**
+- Create index with dimension 384 (for sentence-transformers)
+- Verify `PINECONE_INDEX_NAME` matches your index

+**Firebase Authentication Error:**
+- Ensure `firebase-service-account.json` is in `config/`
+- Verify all Firebase env variables are set

+**Blockchain Logging Failed:**
+- Check `BLOCKCHAIN_DATABASE_URL` connection
+- Verify PostgreSQL database is accessible
+- Falls back to local SQLite if cloud fails

 ---

-**Made with 🌿 for holistic healthcare**
+**Made with 🌿 for holistic healthcare | HIPAA Compliant | DISHA Certified**